learn-co-curriculum/python-for-loops-lab/README.md

 ### Working with the For Loop

-Our `cities` list contains information about the top 12 cities.
+Our `cities` list contains information about the top 12 cities by population.
 For our upcoming iteration tasks, it will be useful to have a list of the numbers 0 through 11.
 Use what we know about `len` and `range`to generate a list of numbers 0 through 11.
 Assign this to a variable called `city_indices`.

 ```python